egedolmaci/my-ratelimiter/README.md

-# Rate Limiter Implementation
+# Enterprise Rate Limiter with Strategy Pattern

-A comprehensive rate limiting system built in Go, demonstrating clean architecture, Test-Driven Development (TDD), and production-ready patterns.
+A production-ready rate limiting system built in Go, demonstrating **Strategy Pattern**, **Interface Segregation**, and **Test-Driven Development** - the same patterns used by GitHub, Netflix, and Cloudflare.

 ## 🎯 Project Overview

-This project showcases the implementation of a **Fixed Window Rate Limiter** using Go, built entirely through Test-Driven Development methodology.
-It demonstrates enterprise-level software engineering practices including dependency injection, interface design, and comprehensive testing strategies.
+This project showcases a **flexible, extensible rate limiter** using Go, built entirely through Test-Driven Development methodology.
+Features a **Strategy Pattern architecture** that supports multiple rate limiting algorithms while maintaining clean interfaces and backward compatibility.

 ## 🏗️ Architecture & Design Patterns